 I also love recycling stuff we’d normally throw away like orange peel.
 I make a lot of citrus vinegar cleaner and I even use some orange peel in my compost but since we eat tons of oranges, there’s still a considerable amount of orange peel we have to throw away.
 So I thought making a recycled bird feeder would be a nice way to put those to a good use instead.
 These cheap bird feeders are ridiculously easy and they literally take minutes to make.

 My orange peel bird feeder is also a great project to make with kids and a wonderful opportunity to teach them to love, appreciate and protect nature and wild life.

 - Seeds, nuts, peanuts

-- Clean the orange peel halves with a clean cloth and remove white pith as much as possible.
-Thick orange peel works best for this project.
+- Clean the orange peel halves with a clean cloth and remove as much of the white pith as possible.

 - Cut some twine the desired length.

 - Thread one end of the twine through a whole and make a knot.
 Do the same with the other end.

 - Fill the bird feeder with seeds, nuts or peanuts and hang in trees or in areas where birds can reach the feeder easily.